ohtuprojekti-eficode/Amandus/documentation/future_considerations.md

 * to set an expiry time for auth tokens,
 * use refresh tokens and
 * store the tokens in memory instead of LocalStorage.

+## Authorizing with external Git services

+### Status

+As explained in the [previous section](#authentication-and-authorization), if a user wants to push changes into a remote repository, e.g. a repository in GitHub, they have to first authorize the application with that external service.

+**Note**:
+* For now, the application supports only GitHub.
+* Currently, uUsers are not able to clone any repositories or create repositories of their own; the application simply clones one and the same repository for all users to use.

+From the user's point of view, authorizing the application with an external service means that the user has to click on the **connect GitHub** button on the frontend and give our application the permission to perform operations on their behalf.
+After this, when the user saves their changes, those changes will be automatically commited and pushed to the remote repository as well.

+More specifically, when the user authorizes the application with GitHub, the following happens

+1. The user is taken to an authorization page on GitHub (`https://github.com/login/oauth/authorize`) where the user can login and give permission for our application to perform git operations.
+2. If the user accepts the request, GitHub redirects to a callback url in our application (`/auth/github/callback`) with a temporary code in a code parameter.
+The temporary code will expire after 10 minutes.
+3. Next, this temporary code will be exhanged for a GitHub access token and the GH access token will be in turn used to authorize a request to get the user's account from GitHub:
+    * first, our callback component dispatches the temporary code as a parameter with `authorizeWithGithub` mutation to backend.
+    * Backend requests an access token from GitHub with the temporary code and
+    * with this access token, backend then requests the user account from GitHub.
+4. After receiving the access token and the GitHub user account, our backend returns
+    * a new token created with `jsonwebtoken`library, with the GitHub access token now included, and
+    * a serviceUser object with the fields
+         * **serviceName**: 'github',
+         * **username**: GitHub username,
+         * **email**: GitHub user email,
+         * **reposurl**: GitHub user's repositories url,
+5. Finally, our callback component in frontend
+    * dispatches the serviceUser to backend as parameter with `connectGitService` mutation, which will save the GitHub user data to ServiceUser table in the database.
+    * Stores the new access token to LocalStorage.

+See more information on [GitHub OAuth on GitHub API documentation](https://docs.github.com/en/free-pro-team@latest/developers/apps/authorizing-oauth-apps).

+### Future considerations

+For the above mentioned security reasons, we see that it would be best

+* to set an expiry time for all auth tokens,
+* use refresh tokens and
+* store the tokens in memory instead of LocalStorage.

 # Not in drive below this